toddwildey/transformers/examples/pytorch/vector-estimation/README.md

 The following example trains a model to estimate the feature vector output by GPT-2 for a batch of text using feature vectors output by GPT-2 for subsections of the same text.

-To run on your own training and validation files, use the following command:
+To run on your own training and validation files for a linear vector estimation model, use the following command:

 ```bash
 source .env/bin/activate